thomasspitaler/nextjs-template/readme.md

 cp .env.example .env
 ```

-The Github GraphQL API is used as a test GraphQL endpoint.
+The GitHub GraphQL API is used as a test GraphQL endpoint.
 The user's name is displayed on the about page.
-To get this working, set `GRAPHQL_TOKEN` to a valid Github OAuth 2 token in `.env`.
+To get this working, set `GRAPHQL_TOKEN` to a valid GitHub OAuth 2 token in `.env`.

 To configure Google Analytics, set `GA_TRACKING_ID` in `.env` to the Google Analytics tracking ID of your site.